Graph potentials and topological quantum field theories: Introduction

-The properties of the graph potential can then be used to show the following theorem. \begin{alphatheorem} Let~$t\in\mathbb{R}$.
+The properties of the graph potential can then be used to show the following theorem. \begin{alphatheorem} Let~$t\in \bC$.
 The graph potential field theory~$\mathrm{Z}^{\mathrm{gp}}(t)$ is a two-dimensional topological quantum field theory on a suitably restricted bordism category, with values in Hilbert spaces. \end{alphatheorem} Observe that our TQFT takes values in $\LT$, and that it is not related to the usual~$(1+1)$-TQFT coming from the fusion ring of conformal blocks.

 The existence of this TQFT shows why it is a powerful idea to consider moduli spaces of vector bundles on curves \emph{for all genera simultaneously} when one is interested in mirror symmetry aspects of these Fano varieties.
-In a different direction, Gonz\'alez-Prieto--Logares--Mu\~noz have constructed a topological quantum field theory computing Hodge--Deligne polynomials for representation varieties \cite{MR4099357}.
+In a completely different direction but with the same underlying principle, Gonz\'alez-Prieto--Logares--Mu\~noz have constructed a topological quantum field theory computing Hodge--Deligne polynomials for representation varieties \cite{tqft-prieto,MR4099357}.

 The topological quantum field theory in \cref{theorem:tqft-introduction} gives a powerful computational tool to compute classical periods of graph potentials.
 This is discussed in \cref{section:tqft-computations}.